Our Database Will Betray Us

 Even the Best Engineers Couldn’t Fix It

-You might be thinking: “Maybe my app just wasn’t optimized enough.
+We might be thinking: “Maybe the app just wasn’t optimized enough.
 Better engineers would have made it work.”

 Let’s look at what happened to some of the best engineering teams in the world.